salman1hasan/NFTMarketplace/README.md

 78.Import  smart contract in the navbar
 79.Add the current account and add the button name and the handle click 80.<a href =”/upload”>
+81.Go to the sidebar and add currentAccount
+82.Go all the way down to the sidebar button and have two buttons 83.Add current account == “”?
+And add the buttonName=”connect” and add handleclick => {()} and add connect wallet function 84.Add a and add button Name and add create and add handleclick ={()} 85.Add uploadNFT and add button Name = create and add handleclick 86.Add uploadToIPFS and createNFT and uploadToIPFS={uploadtoIPFS}
+87. Have to make a few changes here, with the price and add images as well
+88.Add set Image and add price and add createNFT 89.Button btnName={} and add handleClick and add createNFT
+90.Import useRouter from “next/image”
+91.Import Name, price, image, description, router, website, royalties, fileSize, category, properties
+92. Set image and add images from ‘../../img’
+93. Remove image and rename the item name
+94.Add const url = uploadToIPFS(acceptedFile[0])
+95. Gotta delete a few apis and urls
+96.Remove the window location and then gotta fix the help center component 97.In the helpcenter and add the key={I+1}
+98. Add const projectid and your project id
+99.Add projectsecretkey
+100.Add the auth Basic{Buffer.from{`${projectID}}
+101.Add the const client ={
+host
+port
+protocol
+headers authorization
+}
+102.const subdomain =”your submission” and make sure infura is downloaded as well so the images can be loaded 103.Down infura and connect the api keys as best as you can, when they are connected try to upload
+104. Go to nextjsconfig and domain and add the hasan domain subdomain key 105.Try to connect metamask* (This doesn’t connect to metamask for some reason, maybe its because I don’t have enough funds in the account)
+106. Uploading is going fine though